Could I Be a Production Supervisor?

 Several paths may lead to employment as a production supervisor, but obtaining a college degree might make finding employment as a first-line supervisor easier.
-While having any bachelor's degree may be helpful in finding employment, obtaining a bachelor's degree in an area such as business administration, industrial technology or management is likely appeal to most employers.
-These degree programs typically include coursework in computer-aided design (CAD), occupational safety, and electronics technology.
+While having any bachelor's degree may be helpful in finding employment, obtaining a bachelor's degree in an area such as business administration, industrial technology, or management is likely appeal to most employers.
+These degree programs typically include coursework in computer-aided design (or CAD), occupational safety, and electronics technology.

 While only having a high school education may get someone into certain areas of a production facility, such as working on a manufacturing line or as a machine setter, a college degree typically affords prospective employees more opportunities versus those without a degree.
 In this regard, employers may allow production supervisors who hold college degrees to advance to managerial roles later on.

 You will want to complete an internship if possible.
 Many undergraduate degree programs offer an internship option to students.
 Internships allow students to apply classroom knowledge to hands-on experiences and prepare them for the workplace.

 Step 2: Gain Experience